vaibhavkhl/vaibhavkhl.github.io/_posts/2015-04-18-rails-angular.md

 title: Rails Api & AngularJS
 ---

-I love [Rails Api](https://github.com/rails-api/rails-api) with [AngularJS](https://angularjs.org/) and i think it is the best combination for rapid developement.
+I love using [Rails Api](https://github.com/rails-api/rails-api) with [AngularJS](https://angularjs.org/) and i think it is the best combination for rapid developement.

 We will learn how to integrate them in this post.